Wesley C. Uhlman: Mayor of Seattle

 Uhlman's drive for efficiency in government antagonized city workers, resulting in a recall campaign.
 Much of their ire was directed at Budget Director Walt Hundley, an African American who had risen to prominence through the federal Model Cities Program; race became a significant issue in the recall.
 They were also unhappy with Uhlman's dismissal of fire chief Jack Richards and his appointment as Seattle City Light superintendent of another former fire chief, Gordon Vickery.
 Vickery had, in the words of Emily Lieb, "fired or dismissed hundreds of employees, had others prosecuted for theft, and changed City Light's staffing policies to make sure more women and minorities (and fewer inept relatives) were hired and promoted."
 In a vote on July 1, 1975, the recall was defeated by a wide margin, with Seattle's downtown establishment rallying behind Uhlman, who was hardly their own, but whom they preferred to the insurgent workers.

-Uhlman's period in office saw a significant increase in opportunities for non-whites and women in city employment and in the mayor's own administration.
+Uhlman's period in office saw a significant increase in opportunities for non-whites and women in city employment and the mayor's administration.
+This included appointing Virginia Galle as the city's first female City department head before firing her and antagonizing the department.
 He also supported similar changes in broadening the membership of labor unions.

 His administration crafted the agreement with United Indians of All Tribes that ended an occupation of Fort Lawton and led to the peaceable establishment of the Daybreak Star Cultural Center on ten acres of former fort land within a city-run Discovery Park.

 During Uhlman's tenure, the Kingdome was constructed and opened in 1976.
 The Mariners began play in 1977 and the Seahawks began play in 1976.

 In 1977, Uhlman proclaimed Seattle's first Gay Pride Week and in 1978 he opposed repeal of the city's civil rights protections for gays and lesbians.
 After 1978, Uhlman largely retired from politics, turning his attention to land development.
 He later opposed expanded legal rights for renters.
 According to Uhlman in 2005, that and declaring a Cesar Chavez Day in the city were the two actions of his administration that attracted the largest number of phone calls in protest.

 Uhlman had a non-speaking cameo in the movie Harry in Your Pocket released in 1974 and set, in part, in Seattle, where he played a "victim" of the pickpocketing main character "Harry".